-If you use Exchange Server as a storage server:
+If you use Exchange Server as a storage server, you must:

-- Create a mailbox for the Messaging service account on Exchange Server. - Provide the Exchange Server Impersonation privileges to the service account.
+• Create a mailbox for the Messaging service account on Exchange Server.

+Provide the Exchange Server Impersonation privileges to the service account.
 Exchange Server processes the service account as an Active Directory Domain User account with an Exchange Server mailbox.
-With the Impersonation privileges, a caller can impersonate an account so that the caller can perform operations by using the permissions of the impersonated account. - Configure Exchange Web Services (EWS) on Exchange Server.
-EWS provides the functionality for client applications to communicate with the Exchange Server through web services.
+With the Impersonation privileges, a caller can impersonate an account so that the caller can perform operations by using the permissions of the impersonated account.

+• Configure Exchange Web Services (EWS) on Exchange Server.
+With EWS, client applications can communicate with the Exchange Server through web services.
 EWS provides access to almost all data that is available through Microsoft Office Outlook.
 You must configure EWS to ignore client certificates and enable one of the authentication types supported by Messaging.